ProCode-Software/proicons/CONTRIBUTING.md

 # Inside your test folder
-npm init
+pnpm init

 # Create a symbolic link to the proicons package
-npm link proicons
+pnpm link proicons
 ```

-Replace `proicons` in the `npm link` command with the package you want to test.
+Replace `proicons` in the `pnpm link` command with the package you want to test.